-This is an incredibly light tasting blueberry crumble pie that only needs 5 simple ingredients to make the filling.
+Blueberry Crumble Pie.
+This incredibly light tasting blueberry crumble pie only needs 5 simple ingredients to make the filling.
 It’s loaded with fresh blueberries, lemon zest, lemon juice, some sugar and cornstarch, then topped with the perfect crumble simply made with flour, brown sugar, cinnamon, and melted butter, all of which are staple ingredients in my kitchen.

 My daughter loves fresh blueberries and because she is doing so well in school I want to surprise her with a special dessert.
 While I was searching for a recipe for blueberries, I came across this blueberry crumble pie.
 And let me tell you, this recipe is a keeper!